Weapon Plus: The World

-The World's facilities contains a population (with its own religion, history and culture) that is led to believe that beyond the World's limits there's nothing, other than endless rock and mutants who are coming to destroy them.
+The World's facilities contain a population (with its own religion, history and culture) that is led to believe that beyond the World's limits there's nothing, other than endless rock and mutants who are coming to destroy them.
 Those who are selected for termination believe there is a reward awaiting them at the other side.
 The World is also filled with numerous experiments and prototypes of Weapon Plus, such as techno-organic human-animal car-cops.

-The World was partially destroyed when agents of AIM attacked the facilities in order to recover the technology Weapon Plus stole from them.
+The World was partially destroyed when agents of AIM attacked the facilities to recover the technology Weapon Plus stole from them.
 They are soon killed by Weapon XV.

-After years of being uninhabited the World itself, still operational though abandoned, has itself became sentient, and is continuing to make super advanced Weapons.
+After years of being uninhabited the World itself, still operational though abandoned, has become sentient, and is continuing to make super advanced Weapons.
 Wolverine and Noh-Varr head to the World to try and stop Norman Osborn from claiming it and its creations as part of H.A.M.M.E.R.
 While there they are attacked by a large army of mutant zombies, soon revealed to be infected by Weapon XVI, "Allgod".
 Noh-Varr is rescued by Fantomex, who is there to retrieve the World's brain to help reprogram it into becoming a more benevolent and peaceful being.
 The two make their way to the World's brain, where they are confronted by the Allgod zombies, which now include Wolverine.
-Noh-Varr is able to disarm Allgod by kissing the World's brain, showing it some compassion.
-Immediately after this, Osborn's agent, a remote controlled robot zombie, plunges its fist into the World's brain, removing part of the brain, only for Wolverine to slice the robot zombie's arm off.
-Fantomex then uses a shrink-ray he stole from Doctor Doom to shrink the brain, and he takes the brain for his own currently unrevealed purposes.
+Noh-Varr is disarms Allgod by kissing the World's brain, showing it some compassion.
+Immediately after this, Osborn's agent, a remote-controlled robot zombie, plunges its fist into the World's brain, removing part of the brain, only for Wolverine to slice the zombie's arm off.
+Fantomex then uses a shrink-ray he stole from Doctor Doom to shrink the brain, and he takes the brain for his own purposes.